thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 summary: Exploiting convenient axioms to expose a leaner API for high-performance algorithms
 ---

-## Background

-Recently I have been writing an algorithms library while following CS courses to better understand the fundamental data structures that underpin modern computing.
-In the process, I have gained an appreciation of the benefits of good API design as well as solid testing strategies.
+Recently I have been writing an algorithms library while following Computer Science courses to understand better the fundamental data structures that underpin modern computing.
+In the process, I have gained an appreciation of the benefits of good API design.

 Most of the time, but not always, the goal of exposing a lean library API and writing DRY code conflicts with that of shipping performant code.
 Let us look at one such situation that I encountered.

-The Monte Carlo class of algorithms are those which we can guarantee to terminate in finite time, but which may produce an incorrect result now and then.
+The Monte Carlo class of algorithms are those which we can guarantee to terminate in finite time, but which may yield an incorrect result now and then.
 A Las Vegas algorithm, on the other hand, is guaranteed to produce a correct result, but we might only be able to obtain a probabilistic measure of its runtime.

-In certain cases, it is possible to formulate a Las Vegas variant from the Monte Carlo variant of an algorithm.
+In some instances, it is possible to formulate a Las Vegas variant from the Monte Carlo variant of an algorithm.

 The Rabin Karp substring search algorithm has this property.
-Suppose substring search algorithms are exposed as functions `f` that accept substrings `p` and return search functions for the text `t`:
+Suppose we expose substring search algorithms as functions `f` that accept substrings `p` and return search functions for the text `t`:

 ```math
 f : p \mapsto t \mapsto i,